AW Resident area

 Each year a Residency Day is organised aiming to help residents to improve their knowledge in the field of animal welfare, ethics and law and to discuss some specific topics with other residents and Diplomates.

 About the exam

 The candidates are able to sit the exam after 3 years of the residency program onwards.
 The Credentials committee must review and approve the evidence of each candidate before a resident can sit the exam.
-It is expected that this information will need to be submitted 4 – 6 months prior to sitting the exam.
+Evidence required for credentials must be submitted by 31st December of the year prior to sitting the examination.
 Evidence include:

 - Evidence of completed 120 case exposures and 3 case reports

 - Evidence of at least 2 submitted publications.
 Papers must be accepted for publication by time of exam

 - Evidence of at least 2 oral or poster presentations at conferences

 - Summary of suitable work experience including record of training programmes and conferences attended